Gera1313/E-commerce/README.md

 ## Notes

-I will use the MySQL2 and Sequelize packages to connect the Express.js API to a MySQL database and the dotenv package to use environment variables to store sensitive data, like my MySQL username, password, and database name.
+I used the MySQL2 and Sequelize packages to connect the Express.js API to a MySQL database and the dotenv package to use environment variables to store sensitive data, like my MySQL username, password, and database name.

-I will use the schema.sql file in the db folder to create my database using MySQL shell commands.
+I used the schema.sql file in the db folder to create my database using MySQL shell commands.
 Use environment variables to store sensitive data, like my MySQL username, password, and database name.

-My database will contain the following four models, including the requirements listed for each model: Category, Products, Tag, Product Tag.
+My database contains the following four models, including the requirements listed for each model: Category, Products, Tag, Product Tag.

 API Routes to Perform RESTful CRUD Operations:

-I have filled out the routes in product-routes.js, tag-routes.js, and category-routes.js to perform create, read, update, and delete operations using your Sequelize models.
+I created the routes in product-routes.js, tag-routes.js, and category-routes.js to perform create, read, update, and delete operations using the Sequelize models.

 Seeding the Database: